 There was an interesting story on Reddit last week about a guy whose previous employer forgot to stop paying him.
 How awesome is that?

 But what actually happens when you’re overpaid?
 Do you have to pay it back?
 What if they never find out?
 What should you do?

 Let’s dive in and take a look at some common scenarios.

-What happens if your bank accidentally deposits some money in your account and it doesn't belong to you?
-What if your account number was just one number different from Bill Gates, and you suddenly got a deposit of $100,000 in your checking account?
+What happens if your bank accidentally deposits some money in your account and it doesn’t belong to you?
+What if your account number was just one number different from that of Bill Gates, and you suddenly got a deposit of $100,000 in your checking account?

 Well, sorry, it’s not your money and you’re going to have to give it back.
 Tough luck.

 Chances are, the bank will discover the error automatically within 30 to 60 days as they audit their own accounts.
 However, it make take longer.
 Once they do discover the issue, they will formally contact you to resolve it — it will typically come via certified letter.
 Don’t fall for phone calls alone as these could be scams asking you to send money.

 If you discover the issue, you should report it to the bank and just save everyone the hassle.

 But what if you have online banking and just don’t check?
 It happens.
 If you accidentally spend the money, and then you receive a notice from your bank, they will most likely work with you on repayment.
 What if you refuse?
 You could be charged with theft and go to jail.
 Not good.

 What about the story from Reddit?
 What if your employer really does forget to stop paying you?
 Or, what if your current employer just made a mistake?